pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 we're using Python as our _language host_, or the executor that compiles the code we write and interprets it for Pulumi.

+{{% notes type="info %}}
+Note that we're only using Docker here to make it easier to learn about Pulumi (mainly because setting up a new account on any of the cloud providers can take some time and can introduce a lot of complexity).
+Most users are using one of the major cloud providers to build with Pulumi.
+{{% /notes %}}

 ## Verify your application

-Create a directory called `app` inside the directory you made in the previous tutorial.
+Create a directory called `app` inside the `my-first-app` directory you made in the previous tutorial.
 Clone the code repository there, then move everything from the code repository directory to the `app/` directory:

 ```bash
 mkdir app